The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: Fluorescence Modeling

-It is worth noting that all detections of atomic Ni in cometary nuclei to date have probed higher-energy transitions at near-UV wavelengths, in contrast with the low-energy transition observed by JWST/MIRI.
-The intensity of the 7.5066~\um\ line may incorporate contributions from additional physics in the coma, such as collisions between Ni and H$_2$O or CO$_2$.
-Furthermore, the population of the upper level of this transition is primarily determined by fluorescence pumping of strong UV lines.
-Some of the strong UV lines exhibit large uncertainties in their Einstein $A$ coefficients and corresponding absorption rates, suggesting that the $g$-factor for the 7.5066~\um\ line may be subject to additional uncertainties.
-Without contemporaneous measurements of the strong UV lines, it is not possible to further refine the abundance measurement of Ni through this singular feature.
-One feature that is consistent between our mid-infrared observations and the ground-based near-UV spectroscopy is that the spatial distribution of the Ni traces the dust \citep{Hoogendam2025arXiv,Hoogendam2026arxiv}, as shown in \autoref{fig:fig4}.
+It is worth noting that all detections of atomic Ni in cometary nuclei to date have probed higher-energy transitions at near-UV wavelengths, in contrast with the low-energy transitions (0.11 and 0.165 eV) observed by JWST/MIRI.
+The population of the upper level of the two lines is likely to be primarily determined by fluorescence pumping of strong UV lines, which cascade down to the upper state of the 11.307~\um\ transition.
+Many of the Ni lines in the UV and visible region exhibit $\sim20\%$ uncertainties in their Einstein $A$ coefficients and corresponding absorption rates, suggesting that the $g$-factor for both the 7.5066~\um\ and 11.307~\um\ lines may be subject to additional uncertainties.
+Contemporaneous ground-based spectroscopy targeting the nickel lines in the near-UV would help confirm the validity of production rates measured in the mid-infrared.
+Despite the issues inherent to a production rate derived from two lines, our results are highly consistent with pre-perihelion measurements \citep{ Rahatgaonkar2025ApJL,Hutsemekers2026}.